suits-sandals/ratelimiter/Readme.md

-Ratedetect is a lightweight middleware that detects and prevents malicious requests to your web app.
-To use ratedetect import rate detect in your file.
-Then on whichever route you'd like to monitor simply Ratedetect.detect to your route(s) middleware.
-Ratedetect takes in 5 arguments: req, res, next, params and a custom callback.
-Params are an object

 # Rate Detect

-Rate Detect is a lightweight middleware that detects and prevents malicious requests to your web app.
+Rate Detect is a lightweight middleware that prevents bruteforce requests to your web app.

 ### Prerequisites